October is Be Green & Be Seen month!

-Join Kiwis across the country who will be dressing up in green – the international colour for Cerebral Palsy awareness – to celebrate, to embrace diversity, and to help advocate for a more accessible future for everyone.
+Join Kiwis across the country who are going to #beACTIVE, dressing up in green, and holding green-themed morning teas to celebrate, to embrace diversity, and to help advocate for a more accessible future for everyone.

 We’re going to be celebrating Be Green & Be Seen throughout the month of October.

-Wear green, raise funds, help make a difference
+Raise funds, wear green, help make a difference